[Hexen] Class change in-game causes instability, issues

 #3 Updated by danij over 14 years ago

 After further investigation, doing this the proposed "easy" way would not actually be possible without first addressing a fundamental design issue:

 In Hexen, each player class has mobj type specifically for that class (fighter = MT_PLAYER_FIGHTER, cleric = MT_PLAYER_CLERIC, etc...).

 So that means that we need either need to change the mobj type dynamically (might be tricky? what is tied to this?) or we need to revise how we interpret the mobj types for jHexen, spawning all players as MT_PLAYER and then picking the Mobj type definition according to a mobj_t->type AND mobj_t->class.

-#4 Updated by danij almost 10 years ago
+#4 Updated by danij over 11 years ago